Header photo courtesy of Inside of Knoxville

 29 Market Square Knoxville (865) 673-6711 Website

-Bliss Home is pleased to present Knoxville artist, Rick Whitehead, for March’s First Friday.
-Bliss Home, located at 29 Market Square, will host an opening reception on Friday, March 7th from 6pm to 9pm.
-Complimentary Steamboat Sandwiches will be provided and Rick’s art will be featured for the month of March.
+Bliss Home is pleased to present Knoxville artist, Jane Nickels, for April’s First Friday.
+Bliss Home, located at 29 Market Square, will host an opening reception on Friday, April 4th from 6pm to 9pm.
+Complimentary Steamboat Sandwiches will be provided and Jane’s art will be featured for the month of April.

 Jill works with acrylic, layering patterns and other found objects into her paintings, often repeating silhouettes or objects throughout a body of work, so that they cross pollinate each other.
 Jill’s work reflects her affinity for natural materials and richly colored patterns which comes from her background in woodcut printmaking and graphic design.

 Jill’s October exhibit is inspired by black-and-white photographs of circus performers and Ziegfeld showgirls from the early twentieth century.
 Jill has translated these photographs into a modernized color palette and altered their environments.
 Combining past and present, their life stories are preserved and disseminated through Jill’s October exhibit.

 Mark Andrew Large is a photojournalist, visual artist and rock climber based in Knoxville, Tennessee.
 Mark has been drawing and painting since childhood; he began taking pictures in 2005.
 Mark is currently staff photographer for The Daily Times of Maryville, Tennessee.
 He also does a variety of freelance work.
 Whenever Mark is climbing, he’s also shooting.
 His work has been featured in “Stone Fort Bouldering” published by Greener Grass Publishing.
 Mark is slated as lead photographer for an upcoming Greener Grass book.
 Artist website

 Faith Road Designs